envicutor/drafts/flow.rst

   - If dependencies are not cached:

-    - Consume the message that the CacheBuilder sent
+    - Consume the message that the CacheServer sent
     - [if inappropriate received signal or code] update Submission object accordingly and go to last step

   - Modify submission request status to ``DEPENDENCIES_INSTALLED`` (``SubmissionStatus.DependenciesInstalled``)